aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/range/_index.md

 ```

 Combines a range of cells into a single cell.

+**Remarks**

 Reference the merged cell via the address of the upper-left cell in the range.

 ### moveTo(int destRow, int destColumn) {#moveTo-int-int-}
 ```